petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/knowledge-base/developer-guide/knowledge-base-api-basics.md

 ## Get a Knowledge Base Article

-Get a specific Knowledge Base article with the following cURL or Java command.
+Get a specific Knowledge Base article by its ID with the following cURL or Java command.

 ```{tip}
 Use ``KnowledgeBaseArticles_GET_FromSite.[java|sh]`` to get instance ``Knowledge Base Article`` IDs.